 As a first-time user of 811, the following is information you will need to know when excavating near buried facilities.

-- Each member company will mark their underground lines with a designated color using spray paint or flags.
+Notified member companies will mark their underground lines with a designated color using spray paint or flags if their facilities are in conflict with the proposed excavation site.
+It is always good to check the facility owner response on the al811.com website to verify if all utilities have been marked or are not in conflict.
 The following is a list of each color code and the utility they represent:

-- If the 2 working notice should expire and a particular utility has not located, we suggest you call us back with your reference number so that we can send out a second notice to that utility requesting them to mark ASAP.
+If the notification period notice should expire and a particular utility has not been located, we suggest you call us back with your reference number so that we can send out a second notice to that utility requesting them to mark ASAP.
 This is for your protection.